-The bill seeks to improve partial confinement programs in Washington State by extending the maximum duration of "partial confinement" from one year to 18 months, thereby allowing for more flexible options such as work release, home detention, and electronic monitoring.
-It emphasizes the need for aligning participation timelines in these programs to better meet the rehabilitative needs of incarcerated individuals.
-Additionally, the bill introduces new definitions for various offenses and offender classifications, particularly focusing on violent and sexual offenses, and clarifies the responsibilities of the Department of Corrections in monitoring offenders and collecting legal financial obligations.
+The bill seeks to improve partial confinement programs in Washington State by extending the maximum duration of "partial confinement" from "no more than one year" to "up to 18 months."
+This change allows for a longer engagement in rehabilitation programs such as work release, home detention, and electronic monitoring, tailored to the individual needs of incarcerated individuals.
+The bill also introduces new definitions for various offenses and offenders, including terms like "persistent offender" and "recidivist offense," which clarify the classification of individuals based on their criminal history.
+Additionally, it emphasizes the importance of risk assessments and outlines the responsibilities of the Department of Corrections in monitoring compliance with legal financial obligations.

 Substitute Bill: 9.94A.030, 9.94A.6551, 9.94A.733, 9.94A.728, 72.65.210